RegalisTechnologies/mkinitcpio-squashfs/README.md

 This hook allows the user to mount SquashFS image as root.

-Image can be stored on local (or remote - read about NBD) block device or downloaded from remote location.
+Image can be stored on local (or remote - read about NBD) block device or mounted/downloaded from remote location.

 List of supported protocols:
   * HTTP